roman-milk/roman-milk.github.io/church-on-state.md

  Paula looked around and saw she was in a room full of nuns.
 Paula could immediately see Catherine's influence, as these girls were clearly not your typical nuns.
 All of the nuns were her age or younger, and they all adhered to Catherine's fashion code; namely tight, form fitting habits.

  Paula was stunned.
 Each one of these girls was stunningly beautiful.
 Each one of these nuns had hot bodies, illustrated by their tight habits.
 She could not help but notice that each one of these girls was quite blessed in the chest department, every last one of them exceedingly busty.
 Each one of them had hourglass figures, fit and firm.
 Paula realized that each one of these nuns could have been models.
 Nude models.
 Centerfolds.
 Porn stars.
-Report_Story #3